 The Catholic position

-The Church teaches that the Mass is the re-presentation of the sacrifice of Calvary, which also is invariably misunderstood by anti-Catholics.
-The Catholic Church does not teach that the Mass is a re-crucifixion of Christ, who does not suffer and die again in the Mass.
+The Church teaches that the Mass is the re-presentation of the sacrifice of Calvary.
+It does not teach that the Mass is a re-crucifixion of Christ, who does not suffer and die again in the Mass.

 “Once for all”

 The Catholic Church specifically says Christ does not die again—his death is once for all.
-It would be something else if the Church were to claim he does die again, but it doesn’t make that claim.
-Through his intercessory ministry in heaven and through the Mass, Jesus continues to offer himself to his Father as a living sacrifice, and he does so in what the Church specifically states is "an unbloody manner"—one that does not involve a new crucifixion.
+Through his intercessory ministry in heaven and through the Mass, Jesus continues to offer himself to his Father as a living sacrifice, and he does so in what the Church specifically states is “an unbloody manner.”

 Loraine Boettner mounts another charge.
 In chapter eight of Roman Catholicism, when arguing that the meal instituted by Christ was strictly symbolic, he gives a cleverly incomplete quotation.
 He writes, “Paul too says that the bread remains bread: ‘Wherefore whosoever shall eat the bread and drink the cup of the Lord in an unworthy manner. . . .
 But let each man prove himself, and so let him eat of the bread, and drink of the cup’ (1 Cor.
 11:27–28).”